AndreVarandas/Whatsapp-Veil/README.md

 # Whatsapp Veil
-Make WhatsApp Safe for work, by adding a "veil" to any image, gif or video thumbnail.
+Make WhatsApp *Safe For Work*, by replacing every image that you receive with cute 🐈's.

-You can choose adding either a black background or a cat image to replace the image thumbnail.
+BUT - you can always click the cute cat image to see the original image.

+#### Installing
+1. Download repository and unzip anywhere.
+2. Open chrome extensions tab.
+(Settings - More Tools - Extensions)
+3. Click load expanded extension and go to the folder where you have unziped the app.

 [License - MIT](LICENSE)